 6. May the speakers engage the audience by asking a question?
 For example, "Show of hands, how many here watch movies on the internet?"
+Yes the product of the pr

 Yes, the speaker may engage the audience by asking a question.
 This is a rhetorical device that is very effective.
 We often just see this as "How many of you watch movies on the internet?" but asking for a show of hands is perfectly permissible as well.
 The rule against props and gimmicks does say the contestant may not have assistance from anyone in the audience, or use an audience member to attraction, but this does not preclude rhetorical questions.